vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 The existence of VkHLF shout out that what if Khronos want to provide a C++ wrapper to Vulkan then it should be in the form of VkHLF without any extra levels of auto-generated headers in between.
 Perhaps in the future Khronos will do just this, but at this point in time VkHLF is a step in the wrong direction, it’s building upon sand (vulkan.hpp) not rock (vulkan.h).

 For a scene graph the Vulkan objects and functions need to be created and invoked in specific ways that make sense for the scene graph and the applications that build upon it.
 For a scene graph wrapping Vulkan in a C++ API is not it’s primary purpose, the primary purpose is efficient pass data to graphics hardware to be processed by the GPU.
 Extra facilities that make usage in the context of a scene graph easier don’t exist in a general purpose C++ wrapper for Vulkan, so you’d need to add them, and when you do you add an extra layer of classes and objects.
-One has to be careful how you wrap Vulkan, if done well it works efficiently and adds clarity of how the functionality relates to the underlying API, if done badly it adds memory or computation overhead and obfusticated what the software is doing.
+One has to be careful how you wrap Vulkan, if done well it works efficiently and adds clarity of how the functionality relates to the underlying API, if done badly it adds memory or computation overhead and obfuscated what the software is doing.

 The pumex project has also tackled this same issue - how to wrap up Vulkan functionality in the context of a scene graph.
 The approach that Pawel has taken is the use the vulkan.h C API wrapping selected features with pumex classes named in a coherent way to the underlying Vulkan features, so VkDevice maps to pumex::Device.
-The Vulkan C API is a well designed and easy to follow API - it’s very verbose, but it’s coherent, the layers you need ontop to make it useful to a C++11 scene graph are actually quite lightweight.
+The Vulkan C API is a well designed and easy to follow API - it’s very verbose, but it’s coherent, the layers you need on-top to make it useful to a C++11 scene graph are actually quite lightweight.

 Pumex is rendering library in it’s own right, it’s not a Vulkan wrapper, it has basic scene graph functionality already provided - elements of which are reminiscent of the OpenSceneGraph that reveal it’s author's long exposure to the OSG.
 Pumex can be thought of as a prototype for the VSG project rather than a 3rd party library that the VSG library would build upon.
 It illustrates nicely that wrapping Vulkan ourselves need not be an significant task, and offers opportunities to build a coherent bridge between the C++11 application domain and the lower level C domain that Vulkan works within.

 The VulkanPlayground work experimenting with wrapping Vulkan is not based on pumex, rather it’s a based of incrementally recreating the VulkanTutorial functionality in a series of C++ wrappers for Vulkan objects.
 The wrappers are all located in VulkanPlayground/include/vsg/vk.
 The vsg namespace is used so VkDevice maps to vsg::Device.
 The granularity of the approach is similar that that pumex uses but completely independently derived, with interface and implementation are far more minimal in the vsg equivalents.
-The vsg wrappers focus on creation, automatic resource cleanup and memory management.
+The vsg wrappers focus on creation, automatic resource clean-up and memory management.
 This is only prototype work so focus on key functionality rather than completeness of API and implementation.

 The vsg/vk headers now total 1,839 lines of code, while the vsg/vk implementations total 2,337 lines of code for a total of 4167 lines of code.
 This is slightly less than half the size of VkHLF headers and source, and less than 1/10th the size of vulkan.hpp C++11 headers.
 Despite the vsg/vk wrappers for Vulkan being a fraction of the size of vulkan.hpp they are far useful for the purpose of creating a scene graph.
 The naming conventions have been kept coherent with the underlying vulkan.h C API and were possible the C structs and enums can be used directly.
 The prototype work done VulkanPlayground illustrate how providing our own Vulkan wrappers is the best way to provide lightweight, coherent and useful encapsulation of Vulkan.